 Brachioplasty is most often a straightforward procedure with few risks and an easy recovery.
 So easy, in fact, that many patients elect to combine it with breast and/or abdominal procedures for a complete midbody transformation.

-Request a consultation at Kaufman Plastic Surgery in Sacramento to learn more about brachioplasty and other plastic surgery after weight loss options.
+Request a consultation at Kaufman & Davis Plastic Surgery in Sacramento to learn more about brachioplasty and other plastic surgery after weight loss options.

 Candidates for Brachioplasty